Alberto-Hache/the-crown/README.md

 **About the game**

 - Learn here the [game rules](thecrown/docs/gamerules.md).
-- A comparison between Chess and The Crown.
+- A comparison between Chess and *The Crown* (coming soon).
+- Strategies for opening, middle game and endgame (coming soon).

 ## A program to play "The Crown"